63a16d97ea4816a7f854483da5031469/Data-Structure/CommonRun/MustWriteInOneMinute-Template.md

 			String.valueOf(char[] ch);

+##Returns the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.(KMP)

 ## Given a sorted (in increasing order) array with unique integer elements, write an algorithm to create a binary search tree with minimal height.